LeoMcBills/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 7. I feel like I am diagonally parked in a parallel universe This is a function that draws a diagonal line on the terminal.

+8. You are so much sunshine in every square inch
+This function prints a square followed by a line.